ErkinTunc/Gomoku-Game-Projet/README.md

 ### ✔️ Grid Structure

-- The board is implemented as a **doubly-linked matrix** where each cell holds references to its 8 neighboring cells.
+- The board is implemented as a **2D array** (`Piece[][]`).
-- Each move updates neighboring relationships, ensuring bidirectional and consistent connectivity.
+- Each placed piece holds references to its 8 neighbors using an `EnumMap<Direction, Piece>`, allowing directional traversal and efficient win-checking.

 ### ✔️ Token Placement Verification

-- A recursive method checks whether a cell is part of an alignment of 4 matching tokens in any direction.
+- A recursive algorithm checks whether the latest move completes an alignment in any direction.
+- Victory is declared if a required number of same-colored pieces are connected.

 ### ✔️ Terminal Display

-- The grid is displayed in the terminal using **Unicode symbols** and **ANSI color codes** for clear visual feedback.
+- The grid is displayed in the terminal using `X` for black pieces, `O` for white pieces, and empty cells.
+- Uses clean ASCII formatting for visual feedback.

 ### ✔️ Parameter Customization

-You can easily adjust:
+In-game settings allow you to customize:

-- Grid dimensions.
+- Grid dimensions (must be an odd number).
-- Number of starting tokens per player.
+- Number of tokens each player starts with.
-- Number of tokens required to win.
+- Required number of tokens to win.

-### ✔️ Save & Load Game State
+### ✔️ Save & Load Game State (To Be Implemented)

-- Supports saving and restoring game progress via:
+- Future support for saving and restoring game state using:
   ```java
   void save(Path filePath);
   void load(Path filePath);
   ```
+- Will use **Java NIO** for efficient file I/O.

+### ✔️ Dynamic Grid Expansion

+- When the current grid is full, a new grid of size `2n x 2n` is created (n being the current odd size).
+- All existing pieces are re-centered in the new grid.
+- This allows continued gameplay without hard limits on board size.

-### ✔️ AI Strategy (Bonus)
+### ✔️ AI Strategy (Coming Soon)

-- Implements a basic AI strategy to block the opponent’s potential alignments.
+- The menu already includes a "Play Against Computer" option.
+- Future updates will introduce:
+  - Basic AI (blocking opponent alignments).
-- Optional: Minimax algorithm can be integrated for a more challenging AI.
+  - Optional: Minimax algorithm for smarter play.

-### ✔️ Infinite Grid Expansion (Bonus)

-- The grid can dynamically expand by adding rows or columns when players reach the grid's edges.
-- The token count becomes unlimited in this mode.

 ---

 ## Requirements

 - **Java 11+**
-- No external dependencies (Standard Java libraries)
+- No external dependencies (uses only Java Standard Library)

 ---